houseofcat/turbocookedrabbit/README.md

 publisher, err := tcr.NewPublisherFromConfig(Seasoning, ConnectionPool)
 ```

-The errors here indicate I was unable to create a Publisher - probably due to the ConnectionPool given.
+The errors here indicate I was unable to create a Publisher.

 </p>
 </details>